 I started Whateverthing in 2010 as a place to write down tech notes and show off my hobby projects.

 Teaching readers about PHP, JS, and software development practices is quite satisfying.
-It can be a lot of work to write How-To guides, but being able to reference them later on is immensely helpful.
+It can be a lot of work to write How-To guides, and being able to reference them later on is immensely helpful.
 I also enjoy sharing lighter updates on things I find around the Internet.

 As a remote worker since joining SmugMug in 2017, I've been privileged to work with a team of amazing developers spread over several countries.